Buddhism & Yoga: Harnessing Key Brain Circuitries for Healing & Happiness

-Don't miss this opportunity to learn and practice trauma-sensitive meditation and yoga techniques that can cultivate mindful embodiment and transform habitual thoughts, emotions, and behaviors into openings for freedom, love, and happiness.
+Learn how Buddhist- and neuroscience-informed meditation and yoga techniques can cultivate mindful embodiment and transform habitual thoughts, emotions, and behaviors into openings for freedom, love, and happiness.

 We invite you to join us for this innovative and highly experiential workshop at a leading retreat center for yoga and health.

-During the ample free time (2.5 hour mid-day break and free evenings), you will have plenty of opportunities to enjoy being at Kripalu a beautiful place with many wonderfully peaceful, healing and rejuvenating offerings, including hiking, hot tubs, and excellent food.
-See Kripalu's Guest Information, including Accommodations, Arrival Information, Dining, and Healing Arts (i.e., options for one-on-one care and support).
+During free time you can enjoy being at Kripalu – a beautiful place with many wonderfully peaceful, healing and rejuvenating offerings, including hiking, hot tubs, and excellent food.
+See Kripalu’s Guest Information, including Accommodations, Arrival Information, Dining, and Healing Arts (i.e., options for one-on-one care and support).

-Last but not least, if you are a mental health professional, you will recieve 23.5 hours of continuing education credits.
+Last but not least, if you are a mental health professional, you will receive 23.5 hours of continuing education credits.

 - Describe key Buddhist psychological principals of craving, aversion, and ignorance.